Helyux/cs2pattern/README.md

 ## Overview

-`cs2pattern` is a python package used to identify different rare pattern from cs2 skins given a pattern number.
+`cs2pattern` is a python package used to identify different rare pattern from counter-strike skins given a pattern number.

 ## Installation